michael-psenka/manifold-linearization/README.md

 # directory structure

+cc.py: main script for curvature compression
-curvature_compression: main scripts and test files for the curvature compression algorithm
+cc_test: test files for the curvature compression algorithm
 modules: primary tools/classes needed by curvature compression
 tools: a toolkit for visualizing/testing various components of curvature compression
 datasets: a collection of datasets used to test curvature compression